techtalkdc/Open-Governance/topics.md

 * Requirements: [A/V, room setup, or any other needs]
 * Code of Conduct: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct.

+## Proposed Topic

+* Session Title: Innovation and the link to Creativity: To keep your mind nimble for work and life
+* Preferred Timeframe: End of May, beginning of June.
+June 13th at the latest.
+* Event Type: 50-min Lecture (with a lot of interaction!)
+* Summary: Creativity is the act of bringing the world into existence from nothing.
+Daily challenges in life, personal and at work, constantly beg for inspirational responses and solutions.
+Creativity allows us to be innovative, to break down these problems, to analyze the situation, and discover many solutions for each piece.
+Innovators have creative intelligence and use it through five discovery skills.
+These innovators consciously spend more of their time using and improving these skills.
+These five skills are: associating, questioning, observing, experimenting, and networking.
+We can practice and improve these skills by practicing our creativity.
+There are two basic ideas of being creative.
+First, through understanding structure, order, relation, and point of view.
+Second, that by "flexing your mind" (participation is voluntary and homework is optional) we can remove mental blocks, stretch the imagination muscles, and welcome the unexpected.
+Life, at home and at work, is destined to get more interesting and fulfilling.
+* Presenter Name(s): Mindy Bohannon
+* Presenter E-mail(s): mindybo@yahoo.com
+* Presenter GitHub Account: mindybo
+* Presenter Blog:
+* Presenter image to include on Meetup.com: https://unity.divcomevents.com/services/imaging/binaryserver.ashx?cp=20404853
+* Audience Skill Level: All Skill Levels
+* Requirements: Standard A/V powerpoint.
+Lecture Style
+* Code of Conduct: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct.

 ## Accepted Topics

 ------------------------------